mm/siri-shortcuts-vpn/post.md

 That's all there is to it!
 Thanks for checking out this tutorial/demonstration; it's been helpful for me in the past and was fun to try out so I hope it helps you too!
 This is one of the first technical tutorials I've written publicly, so I'd really appreciate any feedback you have!

-Huge thanks to [Lin Song](https://github.com/hwdsl2) for writing the setup-ipsec-vpn setup script our template uses! 😊
+Huge thanks to [Lin Song](https://github.com/hwdsl2) for writing the setup-ipsec-vpn setup script our template uses and documentation for connecting! 😊